 Billing and Insurance

-Management at Columbus Diagnostic Center/CDC on Comer periodically review service charges to ensure that prices are competitive with surrounding diagnostic centers.
+Management at Columbus Diagnostic Center/CDC Northside periodically review service charges to ensure that prices are competitive with surrounding diagnostic centers.
 Securing fair and reasonable rates from insurers is also a high priority for us.

 Most insurance companies require pre-certification of non-emergency services.
 This is commonly the responsibility of the patient and their physician.
 Failure to obtain pre-certification could result in non-payment of the imaging bill by the insurance company.